All Episodes

 It's mostly true.

-Uh the other thing I want to help out, people understand why lowering taxes increases economic activity.
+The other thing I want to help out, people understand why lowering taxes increases economic activity.

-Now it's been proven that when a dollar is in a community, it generally changes hands seven times before it leaves that community.
+Now, it's been proven that when a dollar is in a community, it generally changes hands seven times before it leaves that community.

-But if you raise taxes, that's like turning on a giant vacuum sweeper, sucking all the spare money out of the community, so that inhibits the economic activity and the overall revenues go down to the government.
+But if you raise taxes, that's like turning on a giant vacuum sweeper, sucking all the spare money out of the community, so that inhibits the economic activity, and the overall revenues go down to the government.

-Yeah, I never thought of it quite like the giant vacuum cleaner, but uh you got a point there.
+Yeah, I never thought of it quite like the giant vacuum cleaner, but you got a point there.

-Well, Russ, see you're at the top, I'm at the bottom.
+I'm at the bottom.

 I'm just giving you a different perspective.